 This black and white pattern I have carried around with me since my university days.
 It’s amazing I still have it, as I have moved around a lot since then.
 To think it’s probably twenty years old and lived in 30 odd homes.
 I remember one move I did, I was in a rush, possibly getting a lift and help from someone, and I just left a pile of art under the bed.

-I couldn’t open the draw, and it was me either moving without it or braking the draw open.
+I couldn’t open the draw, and it was me either moving without it or breaking the draw open.
 I couldn’t afford to be fixing draws and just left it all!
 Crazy, thinking back now, as I’m sure, I could have arranged to come back and get the stuff another time.
 I was struggling with anxiety at the time, and anyway, this was a stupid move.

 The pattern was for a plan I had thought up, to cover an entire wall, table, chair and floor with the same design.
 I needed a pattern; I could put into a photocopier, to help keep the costs down.
 It also needed to be a design that would work well when repeated.

 The pattern came to me very quickly, as the dancing figure was something I drew all the time – almost like a ‘tag’.
-The rest of the artwork was from being inspired by Keith Harring, Gustav Klimpt and tribe African masks made in wood.
+The rest of the artwork was inspired by Keith Harring, Gustav Klimpt and tribe African masks made in wood.

-I think this was when I decided; I disagreed with that whole process of education as it was more concerned with giving that person career at the end of it, rather than real learning, where you explore your thoughts and form opinions.
+I think this was when I decided; I disagreed with that whole process of education as it was more concerned with giving that person a career at the end of it, rather than real learning, where you explore your thoughts and form opinions.
 I was very young at the time and perhaps a bit idealistic!
 I disagreed with what the art world was telling me.
-I promised to myself I would experiment and evolve as an artist – always!
+I promised myself I would experiment and evolve as an artist – always!